sweetnightkitty/odin-battleship/README.md

 **Outstanding Tasks**
 - [ ] Alert users when they sunk a single ship.
-- [ ] Check when the game is over and notify users of the winner with a modal that provides the option to play again.
+- [ ] Check when the game is over and notify users

 ### Appearance & Design

 **Outstanding Tasks**
-- [x] Add title row and column that contains letters for the x-axis and numbers for the y-axis.
 - [ ] Update styling for "It's a hit!"
 "It's a miss!" messaginging (div.notices);
-- [ ] Modal screen that pops-up with a relevant explanation to replace all errors, or to appear when user clicks deactivated buttons.
+- [ ] Modal screen that pops-up for any alerts/error messages or to explain instructions.
 - [ ] In 1 player game mode user journey is not clear.